Comparison – Webflow vs Without Code

 All in all, Without Code offers a builder that is simply quicker to use, with a workflow that won't require you to leave the builder.

 Pricing clearly favors Without Code.
 While both companies offer similar structure with separate site and account plans, Without Code offers simpler choices.
-Every site costs the same amount ($11/month or $99 annually), regardless of traffic, number of editors, or page count.
-And that price happens to be less than any site plan from Webflow where site plans range from $12/month to $35/month ($15/month to $45/month paid annually), depending on features.
+Every site costs the same amount ($15/month), regardless of traffic, number of editors, or page count.
+And that price happens to be less than any comparable site plan from Webflow.

 Finally, taking a look at target audience, we find that both platforms are well suited for agencies and freelancers building client sites.
 However, it is important to point out that these two builders are built with different users in mind.
 Webflow keeps things like divs, classes and CSS in plain view, and forces you to address these throughout your site build.
 This is great for those that want to think about them.
 Put simply, Webflow is better suited to those with some web developer knowledge.